Learning and Selfconfirming Equilibria in Network Games: Local and global externalities

+It should be noted that, in a game with just local externalities, where $ \gamma =0$, the assumptions of Proposition \ref{prop:homeo2} are more general than assuming that $|\sum_{j\neq i}z_{ij}|<1$, which in turn implies that Assumption \ref{ass:limited} holds and hence that the learning paths converge.
+That is because we are focusing on a precise learning path in which players act as if global externalities were present.
+Moreover, in a game with $\gamma >0$, if for some players the conjectured ratios are too high, the learning paths defined by \eqref{system1} may not converge to an interior solution, but may hit instead the upper boundaries of the feasible action profiles.

-Proposition \ref{prop:homeo1} tells us that a non-negative shift in each perceived centrality will always result in a non-negative shift in each agent's action in the resulting SCE.
+Proposition \ref{prop:homeo1} tells us that a non-negative shift in each conjectured ratio will always result in a non-negative shift of each agent's action in the resulting SCE.
 However, Proposition \ref{prop:homeo2} gives an implicit warning.
-Too high perceived centralities may imply that the sufficient conditions for stability are lost, and convergence to the corresponding SCE may be lost.
-Note also that, summing up equation \eqref{eq:global_intro} for all the players, the aggregate welfare is maximized if the vector of actions satisfies the linear system
+Too high conjectured ratios may imply that the sufficient conditions for stability are lost, and convergence to the corresponding SCE may not occur.
+Note also that, summing up equation \eqref{eq:global_intro} for all the players, the aggregate welfare is maximized if $\mathbf{a}^{\ast }$ solves the following linear system of equalities

+To better understand this aspect, consider the online social networks application we often referred to.
+The results of this last subsection apply to the case where consumers do not know the parameters of the model and their own total number, but have only a conjecture about the ratio of the benefits from just using the platform, and from the actual strategic interaction on the platform.
 Social platforms like Facebook and Twitter often provide information to users about the activity of their peers.
-A rationale for this marketing strategy can be that these companies want to change the beliefs of players, making them feel more important (i.e.~central) in the social network.
-Even a benevolent social planner may want to set the perceived centralities to the level for which the social optimum is achieved.
-However, according to our model, if perceived centralities are too high, the system may become unstable.
+The social platform Reddit does not show to users their followers, but only a measure of popularity called \emph{karma}.
+A rationale for this marketing strategy may be that these companies want to change the beliefs of players, making them feel more important (i.e., more followed) in the social network.
+Even a benevolent social planner may want to set the conjectured ratios to the level for which the social optimum is achieved.
+However, according to our model, if conjectured ratios are too high, the learning paths may diverge.
+For example, in the context of the model and from the assumptions of Proposition \ref{prop:homeo2} a conjectured ratio is \emph{too high} as soon as $c_{i} \geq \frac{\sum_{j\neq i}z_{ij}}{\gamma (n-1)}$, because in this case learning can lead to SCE where the activity of some player $i$ hits her upper bound $a_i$ and the strategy profile is inefficiently high for the players.